Is taking away an animal's freedom worse than killing it?

 We have to work hard on the Ecological Main Structures throughout countries, in order to create, for animals, their own territories where they can find rest and liberty.

 Rights of the species go above rights of the individual (if a certain family of plants is about to become extinct, it is allowed to forbid people to disturb the life of these plants).

 Put into a schedule: according to the schedule below, genetic manipulation of plants can be allowed provided that the consequences of such handling are fully known.

 Genetic manipulation or modification of and experiments on animals that would reduce their options to behave naturally, ought to become forbidden soonest possible.

 man animal plant

 Is hunting for pleasure a natural pastime?

 Hunting animals for the sheer pleasure of the "sport", is unnatural since in nature it is virtually unheard of that one creature would kill an other living being just for "fun".

-to show themselves - from a distance - to people more
+When less hunting would take place in our country, as a result more animals would eventually dare to show themselves - from a distance - to people more often.

 Make the hunter "shoot" with a camera: that is equally sportsmanlike and exciting and truly a manner of honouring and respecting freedom!